 AMAZON AFFILIATE PROGRAM DISCLAIMER | The Joyful Life is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 Amazon offers a small commission on products sold through their affiliate links.
 Every purchase you make through our Amazon affiliate links supports our ministry at no additional cost to you.

-The beginning of winter feels cozy as we celebrate the holidays, snuggle by the fire, and first don coats and scarves.
+The beginning of winter feels so cozy.
+We celebrate the holidays snuggled by the fire, and we cheerily don coats and scarves.
 But as we get further into the season, the cold, barren days can start to take a toll, especially on our skin.
 Between the low temperatures, reduced humidity, and dry indoor heat, our skin can feel dehydrated, chapped, and itchy.
 In the worst of cases, it can even become cracked and bleed.
 We find ourselves not only layering on sweaters, jackets, scarves, and hats, but also lotions, creams, and balms to help us weather the winter with less discomfort.

-Our skin is the outermost layer of our bodies, and it’s natural to want to approach its care from the outside in.
-What we put on our skin matters tremendously, from the type of products—such as lotions vs. creams—to the quality of the ingredients in the products we use.
-We also need to consider other things that come in contact with our skin, such as hot water, fabrics, and environmental particles.
-All these external factors are important and should be an element of our comprehensive skincare regime; however, to have healthy skin, we must also support it from the inside out.
+Our skin is the outermost layer of our bodies.
+It’s natural to want to approach its care from the outside in.
+What we put on our skin matters tremendously.
+From the type of products—such as lotions vs. creams—to the quality of the ingredients in the products we use.
+We also need to consider other things that come in contact with our skin.
+Hot water, fabrics, and environmental particles all have an effect.
+All these external factors are important and should be an element of our comprehensive skincare regime.
+However, to have healthy skin, we must also support it from the inside out.

-Although our skincare regime helps mitigate winter skin problems, there are additional steps we can take to help our skin stay healthy, beginning with our diet.
-Diet is foundational to all aspects of health, and since skin is our largest organ, it isn’t exempt.
-Many common skin problems— including issues like dry, itchy, or cracked skin—can be improved by the foods we do or don’t eat.
+Although our skincare regime helps mitigate winter skin problems, there are additional steps we can take to help our skin stay healthy.
+It starts with our diet.
+Diet is foundational to all aspects of health.
+Since skin is our largest organ, it isn’t exempt.
+Many common skin problems—including issues like dry, itchy, or cracked skin—can be improved by the foods we do or don’t eat.